coleifer/peewee/docs/peewee/api.rst

         Multiple calls for the same value of ``n`` will not result in multiple executions.

+        The query is altered in-place so it is not possible to call :py:meth:`~SelectBase.first` and then later iterate over the full result-set using the same query object.
+Again, this is done to ensure that multiple calls to ``first()`` will not result in multiple query executions.

     .. py:method:: scalar(database[, as_tuple=False[, as_dict=False]])

         :param Database database: database to execute query against.